UtkarshPunkar/AI-detector-web/README.md

-# 🤖 AI vs Real Image Detector
+# 🤖 AI vs Real Image Detector.

 A deep learning based web application that detects whether an image is **AI-generated** or **Real** using **MobileNetV2 (Transfer Learning)** and runs entirely in the browser via **TensorFlow.js**.